ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 1: EXT.
 WINDY SEASIDE ROAD - DAY

 _DALLAS (40s)_ and his son _MAC (10)_ drive along a winding seaside road.
 The rugged coastline stretches beside them, with Atlantic waves crashing against the rocks.
 A storm brews in the distance, dark clouds gathering on the horizon.

+As they drive the radio is on and the newscaster is almost excited to announce that there is a storm coming and that we are about to enter hurricane season.

 ---